LewisCM14/allotment_design/docs/server_side.md

 - Must integrate with PostgreSQL.
 - Must support typing so to harmonize with the robust relation database schema proposed.
-- Must be able to integrate with OAuth2 & OpenID Connect (OIDC) for user authentication.
+- Must be able to integrate with a user authentication system.
 - Must integrate with a user interface that facilities user creation and Create, Read, Update & Delete (CRUD) actions en masse.
     - Will need to integrate with a modern front end framework in order to deliver a progressive web app (PWA).
 - Must adhere to the Representational State Transfer (REST) architectural design principles.